UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_2.md

 ### **Question:**

 Let's talk Pepes.
-Did we ever hear back from Fury?
+Did we ever hear back from Fury? 🐸

 #### **Answer:**

 **Mark:** Tyler?
 I think that's a direct question for you.

-**Tyler:** He responded with Shield and Pepe, but he didn't respond to anything other than that.
+**Tyler:** He responded with Shield & Pepe, but he didn't respond to anything other than that.
 So I don't know.

  ### **Question:**